Prater Liliputbahn: Ernst-Happel-Stadion

-The line ends in woodland, west of the Ernst Happel sports stadium.
-The station (English: Stadium Station) has a single platform located on the entrance to the balloon loop, and is provided with a ticket office.
-Immediately after leaving the station, trains turn sharply into the loop, running through mature trees, until the line has fully looped back onto itself, for the return journey.
+The line terminates in the woods west of the Ernst-Happel-Stadion, the largest stadium in the city.
+The station features a single platform at the entrance to the turning loop and includes a ticket office.
+Upon departure, trains make a sharp turn into the loop, passing through the trees before rejoining the main line for the return journey.

 Locomotives

 Steam engines

 The two original 4-6-2 'Pacific' steam locomotives are still in operation, numbered 1 and 2.
 They are used in summer high-season operations.
 Three such engines were ordered from Krauss & Company, but the third was cancelled before delivery, due to initially poor passenger numbers.
 This third locomotive had, however, already been built.
 The builders, Krauss, who had sent the first three locomotives of this class to a Munich transport exhibition in 1925, and subsequently on tour (with positive sales results) now used the 'spare' locomotive for similar tours of engineering exhibitions.
 Its eventual fate is unknown.
 However, after the 1933 lengthening of the line, traffic increased, and eventually a third locomotive was again required.
 It was ordered from Krauss, who were still constructing the same class of locomotive as Nos.
 1 and 2 (construction continued until 1950) and entered service as No. 3 in 1942.
 This third locomotive was subsequently withdrawn and scrapped, its wheels and frames being used to construct a diesel locomotive, still in service as locomotive D2.
 The original boiler of No 3 is still on static display in the Prater park.